 Canon 430 EXIII speedlite: This is an external flash for your camera that is much more powerful than the one that pops up on the camera and can be used to bounce the flash so that you get much better results when doing flash photography.
 Canon does make weaker and more powerful flashes.
 Most students outgrow the less powerful flashes quickly and want the versatility afforded by the 430EXIII.
 Others may choose to go ahead and purchase the more powerful professional grade 600EXII-RT at the very start.
 Usually I don’t suggest using third party equipment, but the Yongnuo 600EX-RTII and the Flashpoint Zoom (Godox V1) are also a very good flashes for the money.
 If you eventually want to get into studio photography, the Flashpoint Zoom may be your best choice as it works seamlessly with the rest of the Flashpoint (Godox) line.

 Rechargeable AA Batteries: Flashes eat up batteries quickly.
 Rechargeable ones will save you money over time.
 I suggest the ones that hold their charge for a long time like the high capacity Powerex ones.
 Be sure to pick up a battery charger as well if you don’t already have one lying around the house.

-Fucci’s Photos LLC is a participant in the Amazon Services LLC Associates Program and Adorama Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
+Fucci’s Photos LLC is a participant in the Amazon Services LLC Associates Program, Adobe Creative Cloud Affiliate Program, and Adorama Affiliate Program.
+These affiliate advertising programs are designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, adobe.com, and adorama.com.
 All the products Vail Fucci has mentioned above are ones she has personally picked out.
 She does not receive endorsements directly from the companies that make the products.